Multiracial Sinai’s Goals and Plans

 Temple Sinai Racial Equity Project

-In 2021 Multiracial Sinai is launching a collaborative initiative to advance our transformational internal work to “affirm and enhance our identity as a multiracial Reform Jewish Community” as we continue to strive to be an antiracist synagogue.
+In 2021 Multiracial Sinai launched a collaborative initiative to advance our transformational internal work to “affirm and enhance our identity as a multiracial Reform Jewish Community” as we continue to strive to be an antiracist synagogue.
 The following is an overview of this new initiative, the Racial Equity Project.

 What We Are Doing